nguyenthanhdat23012003/Computer-Network-Theory/Chapter3-Network_Hardware/4_NetworkHardwareConnection.md

 ## Network Interface Card (NIC)

-- **Other Names**: A Network Interface Card (NIC) enables an end device to connect to the transmission medium.
+- **Other Names**: A Network Interface Card (NIC) enables an terminal equipment to connect to the transmission medium.
-- On end devices, NICs can be integrated into the motherboard, connected through **PCI** (Peripheral Component Interconnect - a standard interface for connecting peripheral devices to the motherboard), or via **USB** (Universal Serial Bus).
+- On terminal equipments, NICs can be integrated into the motherboard, connected through **PCI** (Peripheral Component Interconnect - a standard interface for connecting peripheral devices to the motherboard), or via **USB** (Universal Serial Bus).
 - Each NIC includes network protocols for data exchange, operating on the NIC hardware.
 - **Data Unit** processed by NICs is the frame, consisting of:
   - **Frame** = Frame header + Payload (from IP layer).